-How to Safely Remove Wall Plugs: A Comprehensive Guide
+How to Remove Wall Plugs: Step by Step Guide

 Wall plugs, also known as wall anchors or rawlplugs, are commonly used to provide support and stability for screws and other fasteners.
 However, there are times when you may need to remove them, whether it’s due to a change in decor or repairs.
 Removing wall plugs can be a bit tricky if you’re not familiar with the process.
 In this article, we’ll guide you through the steps to safely and efficiently remove wall plugs without damaging your walls.

 Detailed guide on how to remove wall plugs

 How to remove wall plugs from a wall

 - Gather the Necessary Tools: To begin, gather the following tools:

 A sturdy screwdriver or a drill with a screwdriver bit